Renekton442/Stealth-Game/README.md

 # Stealth-Game
-First-person stealth game in C++ with Unreal Engine, as part of the Udemy Course: Unreal Engine 4 Mastery: Create Multiplayer Games with C++
+First-person stealth game in C++ with Unreal Engine, as part of the Udemy Course: Unreal Engine 4 Mastery: Create Multiplayer Games with C++.
 ### Features
 - Game Objective to Extract to an 'extraction zone'
 - AI Guard that senses players and noises